You can read the whole article or just watch the short 60 second clip below!

 And so, armed with Google, some blackhat SEO forums and the ambition one has before they’ve been doing marketing for a decade and the inevitable burnout sets in – we had decided to get our piece of the pie from the SEO community.

 Without over-complicating things (because we didn’t make you pay $97 for an info-product course covering the concept) – a niche edit is simply a new addition to any piece of content.
+These links can be hugely beneficial when you’re planning and growing niches on existing sites or new ones.

 If you’ve screenwriter or book author and submitted your script/book to your agent – and they told you to make XYZ fixes on it, you’re making niche edits to your script/book pages.
 If you’re editing the content on your website after you’ve written the article days/weeks/months/years ago – whether for internal SEO purposes or because you’re paid for it – that’s a niche edit.